BroadcastingITB/_shortcut_CRON/README.md

 ## Functional Overview
 ### creating jobs
-CRON jobs are created using the shortcut `CRON_Submit_Request` with a JSON structure.
+CRON jobs are created using the shortcut `CRON_Submit_Request` with a JSON structure which defines:
+- the delay until a shortcut should run
+- the shortcut to be run amd any parameters
+- any repeat/resubmission options

 An alarm is created with this structure:
 `DD/MM/YY`\_CRON\_`NNN`\_`Label1`_`Label2`...\